-In today’s society, plastics are getting a rough deal in relation to their environmental impact.
+Today, plastics are getting a rough deal in relation to their environmental impact.
 The UK Government are currently looking into a series of proposals in relation to a 25-year plan to improve our environmental record.
-Almost all types of plastic can be recycled, however, this does depend on many factors to include negligence, ignorance, technical, financial and logistical issues.
+Almost all types of plastic can be recycled, however, this depends on many factors to include negligence, ignorance, technical, financial and logistical issues.
 Current figures from the British Plastics Federation claim that “Plastics arising in the UK are at 3.7 million tonnes of which 29% is recycled and 59% is recovered.”

 To be clear, there are two main types of plastic products which can be classed as 1) Single Use and 2) Multi Use

 Single Use Plastics:

 An example of Single Use Plastics would be items such as carrier bags, plastic can holders and plastic bottles, items which can be loosely related to packaging, all of which are polluting our planet and oceans.
 These items can be harmful to our wildlife and if they do not end up in the oceans, they could end up in Landfill.

 Most UK Councils now offer household recycling and separating for many of these kind of items, you may now simply be used to putting your plastic bottles into one box, and your cans and cardboard into another, and by doing this, you are helping to keep these items out of landfill and away from the oceans.

 The single use plastics industry is also focusing on the use of Biodegradable and Degradable materials - this appears to have a positive impact when first thought about, but this really has only arisen due to the behaviour of people rather than the single use plastics industry being a negative thing.
 There are potential manufacturing risks if biodegradable or degradable plastics make it back into the plastics chain through recycling and are used in products designed for long term usage.